How Coverages and Higher Limits Affect Rates

 Do you really need full-coverage?

-This depends on each person and their situation.
 Lenders always require full coverage when you’re financing a car.
-But if you own your car outright, it ultimately comes down to how much you love it.
-If your car is of little value (we’re talking a beater), it’s almost never worth it because insurance payments could end up exceeding its value.
+But if you own yours outright, it ultimately comes down to how much you love it.
+If your vehicle is of little value (we’re talking a beater), it’s almost never worth it because insurance payments could end up exceeding its value.

-According to the III, you should set your coverage limits at around:
+According to the III and other experts, you should set your coverage limits at around:

 • $100,000 for bodily injury or death of one person